Charleston, South Carolina

-A cool and fun way to see Charleston by water!
-You’ll sail by the famous Battery lined with fabulous residences from the 1800’s, float under the Arthur Ravenel Bridge, cruise slowly by both Patriots Point where the USS Yorktown is on display and Fort Sumter, where the Civil War began.
+A unique and fun way to see Charleston.
+Ssail by the famous Battery lined with fabulous residences from the 1800’s, float under the Arthur Ravenel Bridge, and cruise slowly by both Patriots Point and Fort Sumter, where the Civil War began.

 Boone Hall Plantation

 One of America’s oldest working plantations, Boone Hall has been producing crops for over 320 years.
-Now daily tours give visitors a chance to experience and learn about life in the Lowcountry during the 18th and 19th centuries.
-The Colonial Revival style home is surrounded by original slave cabins dating back to 1790 and is reached by an awe-inspiring drive down the grand Avenue of Oaks.
+Daily tours give visitors a chance to learn about life in the Lowcountry during the 18th & 19th centuries.
+The Colonial home is surrounded by architecture dating back to 1790 and features an entrance lined with Oaks.

 Low Country Seafood Dinner

 No trip to Charleston is complete until you enjoy the fresh seafood.
 Charleston is known for their culinary delights and much of that is possible because of the fresh shrimp, fish and oysters that are purchased daily from the local fishing docks.

 Stroll the sidewalks and cemeteries of downtown Charleston while hearing spine-tingling stories about the dark side of the city’s history.